 How much does a home appraisal cost?

-When an appraisal is required, federal law requires the appraiser’s client to be the lender — not the buyer or seller.
-Although the lender schedules the appraisal, the buyer is typically responsible for paying for the appraisal as part of their closing costs.
+The lender is the one that ultimately chooses and schedules the appraisal, but the buyer is responsible for paying for it — usually as part of their closing costs.

 Since an appraiser must be an impartial third party, buyers cannot shop around to find a different appraisal company to handle this task.
 Other than requesting an appraisal waiver, the only way a buyer can mitigate the cost of an appraisal is by asking the seller to cover the cost of the appraisal as part of the sales negotiation.